damargulis/ClimateData/README.md

    -
    - [x] For each docket, start a crawl for Primary, Supporting, and Comments
    - [x] Get all links to document pages
+   - [x] Automate finding how many documents in each docket